Home

 Make an Impression

+Your personal statement is about who you are, rather than a demonstration of what you understand about law.
 Keep in mind that your readers will see a number of applicants annually.
-Your goal is not to impress these people with your current knowledge, but rather to create an impression based on your personal drive, current goals, and plans to capitalize on what this program offers.
+Your goal is not to impress them with your current knowledge, but rather to create an impression based on your personal drive, current goals, and plans to capitalize on what this program offers.

 Open With a Hook and Finish Strong

+The goal of the opening paragraph is to hook the admissions committee.
 What qualifies as a hook?
 Without exaggerating your experiences or qualifications, establish something definitive about your perspective.
 Is there an aspect of your life driving you to pursue legal studies?
-If so, use that to anchor your story.
+If so, start with that.
 Or, is there an interesting or unique challenge or opportunity you want to address in your career, one that greater legal knowledge will help you champion?
-Introduce themes like these to help establish a clear path through the rest of your statement as you answer more general questions like, “Why this degree program?”
+Introduce themes like these to help establish a clear path through the rest of your statement.

 Tips for the Writing Process